 I’m excited to give this one a read.

-Another big book, but if you are interested in individual stock investing then this a must to add to your collection.
-It’s also an easy to read personal finance book that teaches you all of the fundamentals of stocks.
+The Intelligent Investor is another big book, but if you are interested in individual stock investing then this a must to add to your collection.
+It’s also the essential personal finance book that teaches you all of the fundamentals of stocks.

 The main premise is if you are investing in an individual stock, you are buying a piece of the company and should be investing for the long haul.
 This is not a get rich quick or stock flipping book.